 Beach and fishing access.
 Walking trails in upper part of the park with picnic tables and a great view of sound and shipping lane.
 On the Washington state Cascadia Marine Trail for overnight camping and kayakers.
 Typically windy at PT.
 Robinson, so make sure to bring a kite!

 Great swimming locations and boat access.
-Boat launch and moorage facilities as wells as a picnic area with playground area.
+Boat launch and moorage facilities as wells as a picnic area with a playground area.
 Restroom and showers are available.
 The Dockton beach is mostly muddy.
+Check out the Offical Dockton Park Page here.

 The dock is a fishing pier with diving access.
 The Tramp Harbor beach is muddy but supports a large number of sand dollars.
 Not really beach, but a fun time on the water.
 Great place to mingle with local fishermen… and listen to their tall tales.